 Mr. Orr has 25 years of experience working on complex cases, both for clients of large international firms and for the Texas Supreme Court and appellate courts as a staff attorney.
 Prior to joining Baron & Budd, Mr. Orr was the lead attorney in several lines of pharmaceutical litigation that resulted in settlements totaling around $100 million.
 For example, in Avandia litigation, in which GlaxoSmithKline set aside $3.4 billion in 2011 to settle lawsuits over not disclosing that its Type-2 diabetes drug increased the risk of heart attack and cardiac death, Mr. Orr authored dozens of trial court briefs and was the primary brief writer for a California state court bellwether trial team (the case settled while the parties were picking a jury).
 And in Reglan litigation, in which product liability, negligence, and misrepresentation claims were brought against numerous drug manufacturers for serious neurological side effects resulting from prolonged use of an anti-nausea drug, Mr. Orr spearheaded all litigation matters for hundreds of clients, including managing a complex Plaintiff Fact Sheet process and navigating complex issues regarding federal preemption and personal jurisdiction.
 Mr. Orr also served in leadership roles in the California Judicial Council Coordinated Proceeding (JCCP) pertaining to the injectable diabetes medicine Byetta, settling the firm’s cases on very favorable terms following extensive litigation, including working up a bellwether case which was set for trial just weeks before the cases settled.

 Mr. Orr currently serves on the Plaintiffs’ Executive Committee and as Co-Lead Counsel for thousands of plaintiffs in the California Lipitor JCCP, in which plaintiffs allege that the cholesterol drug causes Type-2 diabetes.
-As the primary brief writer for this case, he has successfully secured remand twice for the plaintiffs, including defeating appeals by the defendant to the Ninth Circuit Court of Appeals following both remand orders.
-Mr. Orr also wrote and argued the JCCP plaintiffs’ opposition to the defendants’ motion to dismiss the case on personal jurisdiction grounds and successfully defended the trial court’s order denying that motion in both the California Court of Appeals and the California Supreme Court.
+As the primary brief writer for this case, he has successfully secured remand twice for the plaintiffs, including defeating appeals by the defendant to the Ninth Circuit Court of Appeals following both remand orders and to the U.S. Supreme Court following the second remand order.
+Mr. Orr also wrote and argued the JCCP plaintiffs’ opposition to the defendants’ motion to dismiss the case on personal jurisdiction grounds and successfully defended the trial court’s order denying that motion in the California Court of Appeals, the California Supreme Court, and the U.S. Supreme Court.

 Before focusing his practice on mass torts, Mr. Orr handled a broad appellate practice encompassing a wide variety of disputes.
 Mr. Orr spent nearly six years as an appellate attorney working for Texas appellate judges, including two stints at the Texas Supreme Court (first for Justice Lloyd Doggett, then for Justice Craig Enoch) as well as serving as a staff attorney for Chief Justice John Cayce at the Fort Worth Court of Appeals and for Justice Rebecca Simmons of the San Antonio Court of Appeals.
 Mr. Orr also worked for more than five years in the appellate section of an international law firm, where he served as both primary author of hundreds of trial and appellate briefs and motions and also as a member of appellate teams on several notable cases.